Glomma: Geography

 At its fullest length, the river runs from the lake Aursunden in Røros Municipality in Trøndelag county and runs into the Oslofjord at the town of Fredrikstad in Fredrikstad Municipality in Østfold county.
 Major tributaries include the Vorma River, which drains Lake Mjøsa, joining the Glomma River at Årnes in Nes Municipality.
 The large river Lågen flows into Lake Mjøsa, draining the large Gudbrandsdalen valley and significantly increasing the Glomma's flow.

 Because it flows through some of the richest forest districts, it has historically been Norway's leading log-floating river.
 The combination of raw materials, water power, and easy transport has over the centuries encouraged industry along the Glomma.
 Some of the country's largest manufacturing and processing concerns are found around its mouth, where supplies of timber and hydropower have been backed by excellent port facilities.

 The upper limit of the Glomma valley farms is variable, but typically runs about 500 m in Østerdalen, slightly lower than in the Gudbrandsdalen, which reflects the colder climate.
 The treeline, with a light birch forest, rises to about 900 m in Østerdalen.
 North of Røros, the forested areas are only on the valley floor.

 The upper river valleys of Norwegian rivers have distinctive names which are vestiges of earlier cultural distinctions such as building styles, traditional clothing or bunad and domestic crafts.
 The upper valley of the Glomma is the Østerdalen (lit. 'the East Valley').

 Upon entering Lake Øyeren at Fetsund, the Glomma has formed Europe's largest inland delta which reaches the opposite side of the lake, across its short axis.
-Some of the vast amount of silt that the Glomma deposits in Lake Øyeren is extracted to manufacture LECA building blocks widely used for in the construction of foundations in Norway.
+Some of the vast amount of silt that the Glomma deposits in Lake Øyeren is extracted to manufacture LECA building blocks widely used in the construction of foundations in Norway.